srijan-paul/srijan-paul.github.io/src/content/blog/phantom-types.md

 In most statically typed languages, compilation offers two guarantees.
-First is the guarnatee that our code is syntactically valid.
+First is the guarantee that our code is syntactically valid.
 The second guarantee is that our code is soundly typed, and does not have any semantic errors that may break the language's execution logic, like adding an `Int` with a `String`.